BrunaLab/bitr_plenary_ms/README.md

-# bitr_plenary_ms
+# Bruna et al Biotropica: "Is there really such a thing as _Tropical_ Biology?

-submission to biotropica based on the 2022 Presidential Plenary talk
+This repository contains the code and data used in the manuscript published in Biotropica based on EB's 2022 Presidential Plenary talk.